Join Team TechCrunch at these speed networking sessions at Disrupt – TechCrunch

-Grab a red Sharpie, circle September 20 on your calendar (ooh, how old school), and get ready to jump start your TechCrunch Disrupt 2021 networking experience.
+Grab a red Sharpie, circle September 20 on your calendar (ooh, how old-school) and get ready to jumpstart your TechCrunch Disrupt 2021 networking experience.
 Sure, Disrupt’s “official” run is September 21-23, but why wait to meet other movers and shakers in your specific tech category?

 We’re hosting a series of speed networking sessions to get your Disrupt kicked off on Monday, September 20.
 These events will take place in CrunchMatch, our AI-powered platform that helps you find and connect with attendees on your must-meet list.